techmovie/bbc-global-news-transcripts/README.md

 1. Run the `main.py` file: `python main.py`
 2. The script will download any new audio files from the RSS feed, transcribe them, and save the transcripts as text files in the `transcripts` folder.
+3. You can also find all the history transcripts in the `transcripts` folder.
+They were created by the GitHub action automatically.

 ## License